Ravi Shankar, Monterey Pop Festival, June 18, 1967

 paved the way for Shankar to come to America in 1956.
 With the help of Menuhin’s imprimatur, Shankar gave classical music aficionados an appreciation for

-Best Chamber Music Performance.
-As it happens, that same year, the Beatles won the Album of the Year Grammy for Sgt.
+Indian music.
+The two virtuosos teamed up for an historic collaboration, appropriately titled West Meets East Sgt.
 Pepper's Lonely Hearts Club Band , which featured George’s Indian-inspired ‘Within You Without You’, a song I think of as the first rock and

 roll Upanishad.